Click here for a complete list of CME opportunities.

 (iii) sexual partners of persons who are positive for HBsAg should also be offered vaccination (Aberg 2014a).

-Some clinicians wait to vaccinate for hepatitis B until the patient is on antiretroviral therapy with a suppressed HIV RNA and improved CD4 count given data for higher response rates to the vaccine (Landrum 2009; O’Bryan 2015).
+Some clinicians wait to vaccinate for hepatitis B until the patient is taking antiretroviral therapy with a suppressed HIV RNA and improved CD4 count given data for higher response rates to the vaccine (Landrum 2009; O’Bryan 2015).

-Hepatitis B surface antibody (HBsAb) should be repeated one to two months after the third dose of the Hepatitis B vaccine to assess for immunogenic response, and those without an adequate response should be considered for a repeat series of vaccination (Aberg 2014a).
-Some data suggest benefit from using double-dose vaccine, and some clinicians use double-dose (40 mcg instead of 20 mcg) for either initial vaccine series or for repeat vaccine series in those who did not respond to a series with the standard dose (Chaiklang 2013; Launay 2011; Potsch 2012).
+Hepatitis B surface antibody (HBsAb) should be repeated one to two months after the final dose of the Hepatitis B vaccine to assess for immunogenic response, and those without an adequate response should be considered for a repeat series of vaccination (Aberg 2014a).
+Some data suggest benefit from using double-dose vaccine, and some clinicians use double-dose (40 mcg instead of 20 mcg) for either initial vaccine series or for repeat vaccine series in those who did not respond to the standard dose (Chaiklang 2013; Launay 2011; Potsch 2012).

-Isolated hepatitis B core antibody positivity (positive anti-HBc antibody, negative HBsAg and negative HBsAb) is a common clinical scenario among PLWH.
+Isolated hepatitis B core antibody positivity (positive anti-HBc antibody, negative HBsAg, and negative HBsAb) is a common clinical scenario among PLWH.
 Possible reasons for this pattern of results include:

 (ii) occult hepatitis B infection with loss or low level of HbsAg; or